 States With Shark Fin Trade Restrictions

-California, Delaware, Hawaii, Illinois, Maryland, Massachusetts, Nevada, New York, Oregon, Rhode Island, Texas, Washington and three territories American Samoa, Guam, and the Northern Mariana Islands have enacted laws that prohibit shark fin trade outright, making it illegal to sell, trade, or possess shark fins within their borders.
-In June 2017, Shark stewards successfully added the prohibition of shark fin and shark fin products and ray gills to the state of Nevada, to make 12 US states with fin prohibitions.
+Joined by Florida in 2020, California, Delaware, Hawaii, Illinois, Maryland, Massachusetts, Nevada, New Jersey, New York, Oregon, Rhode Island, Texas, Washington and three territories American Samoa, Guam, and the Northern Mariana Islands all have enacted laws that prohibit shark fin trade outright, making it illegal to sell, trade, or possess shark fins within their borders.
+Beginning in California, Shark Stewards has been a leader in several states adding the prohibition of shark fin and shark fin products for sale, to make 14 US states with fin prohibitions.

 In 2016, NOAA published its final rule to implement the SCA’s provisions.
 It also confirmed that state-level bans are entirely consistent with the aims of—and should not be preempted by—federal law, further cementing the importance the United States places on combatting the inherent cruelty of finning and tackling the shark fin trade head on.
 During this period a domestic shark fin industry has been developed that is fighting this legislation.
 Allowing a market for domestic fins without controls will lead to mixing of fins from sharks not included in the fishery, protected or endangered species.